cmcghee92/HandsOn-Microsoft-EndPoint-Configuration-Manager/LABS/LAB 3/Lab B Configuring user and device collections/EX 3 - Configuring a maintenance window.md

 8. On the General tab, in the Comment box, type Maintenance Windows: 8 P.M. to 4 A.M.

 9. In the Toronto Windows 10 Workstations Properties dialog box, click OK.

+Results: At the end of this exercise, you should have created a maintenance window.